240415-NET/VedaMoreno/Project1/Project_Proposal.md

 •	As a User I want to have the UI display a main menu.
 •	As a User I want to have the ability to create a new User profile/account.
 •	As a User I want to have the ability to log into my existing profile/account.
-•	As a User I want to view my client daily showings.

 Models
 1. User
 •	User Name (string)
 •	User ID (string)
 •	User ID (string)
-•	User Password (string)

 2. Showings
+	As a User I want to view my client daily showings.
 •	Client Name (string)
 •	Date  (DateTime)
 •	Time (DateTime)